leifgehrmann/lego-art-map-generator/README.md

 make download_gebco_data
 ```

-### Map Generation
+## Map Generation

-Map generation is split into 5 steps:
+Map generation is split into 5 steps, each is its own script:

 * Step 1: Generate a grayscale image of the land-masses.
 * Step 2: Convert the image in step 1 into a 1-bit image.